 The Baffin Impact is the most rugged option for extreme cold conditions.

-Who is it best for: The Muck Boot Arctic Ice Tall AGAT a great option for cold, wet climates where the priorities are focused more on inclement weatherproofness rather than hiking capability.
+Who is it best for: The Muck Boot Arctic Ice Tall AGAT is a great option for cold, wet climates where the priorities are focused more on inclement weatherproofness rather than hiking capability.
+They have excellent traction and are waterproof all the way to the top, making them perfect for those who find themselves in deeper water or snow during the winter.

 Why we love it: The flexible neoprene is 8mm thick and can handle arctic temperatures while offering supreme waterproofing.
-Our testers said, “These will easily keep you warm and dry, whether standing in an icy stream or dry land.”
+Our testers said, “These will easily keep you warm and dry, whether standing in an icy stream or on dry land.”
+Also of note is the incredible traction.
+Even across packed snow and ice, these boots kept us upright.

 Should you buy it?
 The Arctic Ice lacks the versatility of other options, with the classic trade-off of waterproofness and breathability.
 You'll likely develop foot sweat quickly on warmer days, making this model more of a cold-weather-only pair.
 “This is more of a winter than a rain boot,” our tester said.
 It is unlikely to be the option you choose to stroll into town, especially if you have any fashion goals.